Ak-pawar3125/Tic-Tac-Toe/README.md

 # Game Logic Overview

--Players take turns clicking the grid boxes.
+-Players take turns clicking the grid boxes.<br>
 -The game checks for a win after each move by comparing the current state with predefined winning patterns.<br>
 -If all 9 boxes are filled without a winner, the game announces a draw.<br>
 -Use the Reset button to restart the game.<br>